-The responsibility for risk management resides with the Board.
-As part of the Company's business strategy, the Board considers the risks to which the Company is exposed, and specifies an appetite and management strategy for each of these risks.
+Responsibility for the oversight of risk management resides with the Management Board, with support from the RMC.
+As part of the business strategy, Management Board considers the risks to which the Company is exposed, and specifies an appetite and management strategy for each of these risks.
 The primary financial, operational and reputational risks are defined and discussed in further detail in the following sections.

-The Board has approved an enterprise-wide risk management framework for the Company which describes the Company's approach to risk appetite, strategy, governance, reporting and controls to ensure that risks taken are appropriately measured, monitored, reported, controlled and limited to the confines of the Company's risk appetite.
-The Board is ultimately responsible for reviewing the adequacy of the enterprise-wide risk management framework.
+The Management Board has approved an enterprise-wide risk management framework for the Company which describes the Company's approach to risk appetite, strategy, governance, reporting and controls to ensure that risks taken are appropriately measured, monitored, reported, controlled and limited to the confines of the Company's risk appetite.
+The Management Board is ultimately responsible for reviewing the adequacy of the enterprisewide risk management framework.
 The Directors consider that the framework currently in place is adequate.